-- Reaches a size of five centimeters (about two inches) across or has been growing rapidly—Smaller aneurysms are watched closely.
+- Reaches a size of 2 inches (5 centimeters) across or has been growing rapidly.
+Smaller aneurysms are watched closely.
 They are rarely repaired with surgery.

-- Problems from general anesthesia (eg, light-headedness, low blood pressure, wheezing)
+- Problems from general anesthesia, including lightheadedness, low blood pressure, and wheezing

 - Damage to organs

 - Previous episodes of transient ischemic attack (TIA) or stroke

 - Lung disease

 - Weakness due to cancer